Home Page | BirdCam | Bird Index

 About Birdcam

-The Birdcam is an Aiptek Pencam Trio VGA attached via a USB cable, looking out the window from the computer room.
+The Birdcam was an Aiptek Pencam Trio VGA attached via a USB cable, looking out the window from the computer room.
+When I switched from XP to Win7 in April 2010 the drivers wouldn't work, so it's retired now and replaced with a Rosewill RCM-8164.
 Suspended from the ceiling, used alone the view is like this:

 View without binoculars

 Which obviously doesn't work too well.
-So it has a pair of 7x35 binoculars in front of it, nothing very high tech:
+So it has a pair of 10x32 binoculars in front of it, nothing very high tech:

 The Birdcam